North Dakota Probate FAQ

 As mentioned above, legal challenges can arise during probate.
 For example, during the probate process, a beneficiary may challenge the terms of a will or argue that the will-maker was not of sound mind when the will was made.
 If you are involved in any probate dispute that could affect your interest in an estate, it’s critical that you retain an experienced attorney to represent your rights.
 Probate disputes can be extremely contentious and involve complex state laws, and the best way to ensure that your dispute is resolved as favorably as possible is to retain an experienced attorney as soon as you recognize that a dispute may arise.

 Call Us Today to Schedule a Consultation with a Fargo-Moorhead Estate Planning Lawyer

 Probate and other matters related to estate planning and administration can be extremely complicated and involve significant assets.
 If you have a question about probate or any other issues related to estate planning, you should speak to an attorney as soon as possible.
-Call O’Keeffe O’Brien Lyson Foss at 701-235-8000 and 877-235-8002(toll-free) to schedule a consultation with estate planning lawyer Stephen Welle or another member of our skilled legal team.
+Call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 and 877-235-8002(toll-free) to schedule a consultation with estate planning lawyer Stephen Welle or another member of our skilled legal team.